• Skip to primary navigation

 How to make quatre-quarts

-Start the recipe by weighing eggs and adapting the weight of each ingredient, which must be the same as the weight of the eggs.
+Start the recipe by weighing the eggs and adjusting the weights of each ingredient so they match the eggs' weight.
 Use a food scale for accurate ingredient measurements.

-Step 2.
-Weigh each of the other three ingredients of the same weight as the egg weight while letting the egg whites and egg yolks get to room temperature.
+Step 2: Weigh each of the other three ingredients to the same weight as the egg, while the egg whites and egg yolks reach room temperature.

 Pro tip: Read more about how to bake with silicone molds.

-Step 4.
-Cut butter into equal pieces and place in a small saucepan.
-Melt it over low-medium heat, transfer it to a clean bowl, and let it cool for 10 minutes.
+Step 4: Cut butter into equal pieces and place in a small saucepan.
+Melt it over low to medium heat, transfer it to a clean bowl, and let it cool for 10 minutes.

 Beaten egg yolk mixture in a glass bowl.